-The 2019–2020 season was the first opportunity for hunters to check bears through the DGIF electronic checking system using their smart phone, internet, or mobile app.
-Electronic checking accounted for 58% of harvested bears reported during the 2020–21 season, up from 58% the previous year.
-As in previous years, hunters were also able to check bears at bear check stations.
-The quality and amount of harvest data received during the last two seasons indicate that the electronic reporting system indicated this option is an effective method of data collection, including submission of teeth for aging bears.
+The 2020–21 season was the second season during which hunters could check bears through the DWR electronic harvest reporting systems using their phone, internet, or mobile application.
+Electronic harvest reporting systems accounted for 68% of harvested bears reported during the 2020–21 season, up from 58% the previous year.
+As in previous years, hunters were also able to report their bear harvest at bear check stations.
+The quality of harvest data received during the last two seasons indicate that the electronic reporting system is an effective method of data collection, including submission of teeth for aging bears.

 Virginia continues to provide diverse opportunities for a successful bear hunt.
-For additional details on black bear management in Virginia please read the 2012–2021 Black Bear Management Plan.
+For additional details on black bear management in Virginia please visit our web page.
 Data presented in this summary are preliminary and only include bears killed in the regulated bear hunting seasons.

 |Season||Harvest (#)||% Total Harvest||% Females|

 |3-Day Early Firearms||469||13.5%||54%|